MicrosoftDocs/windows-dev-docs/hub/dev-environment/docker/overview.md

 # Overview of Docker remote development on Windows

-Learn about using containers for remote development and deploying applications with the Docker platform with support from a variety of Microsoft tools and services, including Windows 10, Windows Subsystem for Linux (WSL), Visual Studio, Visual Studio Code, .NET, and a variety of Azure services.
+Using containers for remote development and deploying applications with the Docker platform is a very popular solution with many benefits.
+Learn more about the variety of support offered by Microsoft tools and services, including Windows Subsystem for Linux (WSL), Visual Studio, Visual Studio Code, .NET, and a broad variety of Azure services.

 ## Docker on Windows 10